ECAM-Brussels/e-cam/content/AW4L/slides/02-isomorphic-apps.md

 ::::: col
 - `query` creates a cached function,
   'posts' is supplied as a cache key.
+  Cached functions won't be called twice during the lifetime of the request.

 - Lines 9-11: ensure `getPosts` gets preloaded before the component is rendered to avoid waterfalls.

   Preloads are also triggered when hovering links.

 - We now wrap async functions with `createAsync`